Voice Messages

 Visibility rule

-By default, MindRoom posts a display-only router echo of normalized voice text when the router is allowed to process the event.
+By default, MindRoom immediately posts a display-only router transcription placeholder when voice STT is enabled and the router is allowed to process the event, then replaces it with the normalized transcript or fallback text.

 The router handoff message appears only when the router must disambiguate between multiple eligible responders.